Last Updated on February 22, 2021 by Oddmund Groette

 Does the Internal Bar Strength indicator work in any market?

 Unfortunately, it doesn’t.
 The IBS more or less only works on single stocks and stock indices.
-Furthermore, it works best on indices which have a broad selection of different industries.
+Furthermore, it works best on indices that have a broad selection of different industries.
 Some parts of the stock population produce poor returns using the IBS: commodity stocks for example.
 Hence, IBS doesn’t work well on Norwegian and Australian stocks/indices, as both countries are heavily dependent on commodity prices.
 Likewise, if you try IBS on for example gold and metal stocks you will be hugely disappointed.
 It simply doesn’t work.

 Does this mean that we should skip the indicator, assuming a robust indicator should work on all asset classes?
 No. It’s naive to believe that any single indicator works on all asset classes.
 Every market has its own “rules” and ecology where you as a trader has to adapt to the current and local environment.
 Just as a Norwegian investor can’t expect to find the same temperament and mentality in Nigeria as in Norway, you as a trader have to adapt to the market you are trading.
 There are no universal rules across the asset classes.
 That’s perhaps disappointing to many, but on the other hand, it serves you opportunities if you are willing to adapt and do proper research.

 The weakness of the Internal Bar Strength indicator is execution: